 There is no premiere requirement for short films, but a Georgia premiere is strongly preferred.
 Short films that are available online are programmed on a case by case basis, but we typically prioritize films that have not yet been released to the public.

-It is the submitter’s responsibility to notify ATLFF of any updates in premiere status as they occur, especially if the film is selected for another Georgia festival.
+It is the submitter’s responsibility to notify ATLFF of any updates in premiere status as they occur, especially if the film is selected for another festival in the state of Georgia.

-All works selected must be available by February 1, 2018 for inclusion in the festival.
+All works selected must be available by February 15, 2019 for inclusion in the festival.

-Should your film be accepted in the 2018 Atlanta Film Festival, you grant ATLFF the right to utilize an excerpt from any film submitted and accepted for exhibition at the Festival for promotional purposes.
+Should your film be accepted in the 2019 Atlanta Film Festival, you grant ATLFF the right to utilize an excerpt from any film submitted and accepted for exhibition at the Festival for promotional purposes.

 ATLFF only pays for return shipments of prints.
 Flash drives will only be returned upon request, and local drives are pick-up only.
 We cannot return international flash drives, so we highly recommended sending online.
 Flash drives left after a year will be recycled.

 DCP capability is limited and dependent on the screening venue.
 DCP must be approved by the Content Manager after the schedule is finalized.
 ATLFF is not responsible for any shipping expenses of unapproved print formats.
 Schedule and screening venues are decided solely at the discretion of the programming staff, and ATLFF cannot guarantee that any film will play in a DCP-capable theater.
 Please be prepared to have an alternate print format available.
-If approved for DCP, you must provide a backup format (such as Blu-ray or digital file).
+If approved for DCP, you must provide a backup format (such as Blu-ray or a digital file).

 COPYRIGHT & LEGAL TERMS

-By entering your film for consideration to the 2018 Atlanta Film Festival, you authorize that your work is cleared for festival exhibition and accept full legal responsibility for the intellectual property therein.
-The submitter and all filmmakers associated with the project shall indemnify and hold harmless the Atlanta Film Festival, Atlanta Film Society, and any representative or affiliates from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.
+By entering your film for consideration to the 2019 Atlanta Film Festival, you authorize that your work is cleared for festival exhibition and accept full legal responsibility for the intellectual property therein.
+The submitter and all filmmakers associated with the project shall indemnify and hold harmless the Atlanta Film Festival, Atlanta Film Society, and any representative or affiliates from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.

 REFUNDS & DISQUALIFICATION